What is Convenience Sampling?

 While the subjects are easy to access, the researchers are unlikely to obtain a sample representing the population accurately.
 Sampling bias is likely to be high.
 You cannot generalize the sample results to a population.
 In some cases, you might not even be fully aware of the populations from which you’re sampling.
 Who’s answering your online surveys?
 In short, the results you obtain using this approach apply only to your sample.

-Statisticians rarely recommend this method because being unable to generalize your results beyond the sample is a huge limitation.
+Statisticians rarely recommend convenience samples because being unable to generalize your results beyond the sample is a huge limitation.
 Your results apply to your sample alone.
 Despite this weakness, there are a few situations where this method is warranted.

 Learn more about Types of Sampling Methods in Research.